 Postural Orthostatic Tachycardia Syndrome or better known as POTS is not a disease, rather, a autonomic disturbance.
-This syndrome is characterized by orthostatic intolerance symptoms, such as fatigue, sweating, light-headedness, palpitation, anxiety, tremor, exercise intolerance, syncope, etc. upon upright posture.
-These symptoms are normally relieved by getting to reclined position or lying down.
-POTS patients will also experience faster heart rate, usually above 120 bpm (beats per minute), or 30 more beats per minute, when switching from sitting to standing for ten minutes or so.
+This syndrome is characterized by orthostatic intolerance symptoms, such as fatigue, sweating; light-headedness, palpitation, anxiety, tremor, exercise intolerance, syncope, etc. upon upright posture.
+Patients will also experience faster heart rate, usually above 120 bpm (beats per minute); or 30 more beats per minute, when switching from sitting to standing for ten minutes or so.

 History and Epidemiology of POTS

-In 1871, American physician, Jacob Mendes Da Costa, described a medical condition that closely resembles the concept of POTS in patients, which he named ‘irritable heart syndrome’.
-British cardiologist Thomas Lewis, then expanded the description, and coined the term ‘soldier’s heart disease’, as the condition was normally observed among military servicemen.
-The condition was more popularly known as Da Costa syndrome, and is now categorized in many different and distinct disorders, which includes POTS.
+In 1871, American physician, Jacob Mendes Da Costa; described a medical condition that closely resembles the concept of POTS in patients; which he named ‘irritable heart syndrome’.
+British cardiologist Thomas Lewis, then expanded the description; and coined the term ‘soldier’s heart disease’, as the condition was normally observed among military servicemen.
 Its other names include Chronic Orthostatic Intolerance, Mitral Valve Prolapse Syndrome, Orthostatic Tachycardia, and Neurocirculatory Asthenia.

 The term POTS however, was first coined in 1993 by Dr. Philip Low, a neurologist, along with his team of researchers from Mayo Clinic.
-And in the last two decades, researchers have gained more understanding of the autonomic nervous system, which of course, opens the window for better understanding of POTS.
+And in the last two decades, researchers have gained more understanding of the autonomic nervous system; which of course, opens the window for better understanding of this disease.

-There were tons of theories used to suggest the etiopathogenesis (development) of POTS.
-Many of the suggested factors directly lead to the syndrome, including reduced vascular innervation, increase concentrations of plasma norepinephrine, baroreceptor dysfunction, and α‐receptor sensitivity, β‐receptor hypersensitivity.
+Many of the suggested factors directly lead to the syndrome, including reduced vascular innervation, increase concentrations of plasma norepinephrine, baroreceptor dysfunction; and α‐receptor sensitivity, β‐receptor hypersensitivity.

 Types of POTS

-This type of POTS is characterized by symptoms showing up due to an underlying medical condition, which damages the nerves and disrupts the circulation and redistribution of blood.
-This is usually caused by chronic diseases such as diabetes, and lupus, or alcoholism and chemotherapy.
+This type of POTS is characterized by symptoms showing up due to an underlying medical condition; which damages the nerves and disrupts the circulation and redistribution of blood.